nikop/steam-help/faqs/HTTP Fast Download.md

 If the client has ANY of the files already (including the WAD) it will not be overwritten, there is no way to do that, the client must delete the out of date or offending resource themself.

-[section style=note] ### Note:
+  ### Note:
 **You must make .res files for all the maps** and make sure all resource names listed (and placed at the http) are spelled exactly the same.

-If the bsp has all lower-case letters for the entity then the .res file must be all lower-case and the file name itself must be all lower-case.[/section]
+If the bsp has all lower-case letters for the entity then the .res file must be all lower-case and the file name itself must be all lower-case.